 Much like the recent Korean political thrillers Veteran and Inside Men, the film takes a disturbing look at the political dark alleys.
 The presence of a female protagonist lends thematic weight to the proceedings.
 Despite the pulpy mystery at its center, the narrative is suspenseful enough to keep us hooked.
 Kim Ju-hyeok is remarkable as the protagonist.
 Her perseverance and sorrow truly get under our skin.

 Do you agree with my ranking?
-How would you rank your favourites?
+Which of these are your favourites?
+How would you rank them?
 And is there something I missed?
 I want to hear from you in the comments below.

 By Arun Kumar

 Have something to share with our readers?
 Thoughts on a film you saw recently; an obscure piece of film trivia; or a film you just finished watching and can’t seem to get out of your head?
 Head over to our Submit section for details and shoot us a mail at email@example.com.